Image from Wyrmshadow

 Worlds protected by the Metasoft Version Tree, holding unmodified human populations, including Dilmun, Earthland, Heimat, Jafalgia, Niuearth, and Wurm.

-- Metropolis Ring City - Text by M. Alan Kazlev
+- Metropolis Ring City - Text by M. Alan Kazlev, revised by Crossroads 2018

-Also known as 'E Who Dreams of Urban Cloudscapes City', a three million kilometer Banks Orbital almost entirely covered in urban habitat
+Sometimes known as Urban Cloudscapes City, or simply, The City, a ten million km diameter Banks Orbital entirely covered in urban habitat

 - Midgard - Text by Todd Drashner

-Inner Sphere world orbiting Alpha Caeli some 65ly from Sol.
+Inner Sphere world orbiting Alpha Caeli some 65ly from Sol with extreme tidal range.

 - Millennium - Text by Steve Bowers